DavidWatibini/awwards/README.md

 # AWWARDS

-This is Photo Gallery built in python that allows users to view and share their favorite Photos.
+This is Project review site  built in python that allows users to view, review and share their favorite application projects.

 ## Author name